All Products

 I cannot connect to the PolarDB cluster.
 The following error is returned: password authentication failed for user

 The database account or password is incorrect.
-Make sure you enter the correct account and password.
-You can log on to the PolarDB console and choose Settings and Management > Accounts to manage the database account and password.
+Verify your credentials.
+Log on to the PolarDB console and choose Settings and Management > Accounts to manage the database account and password.

 I cannot connect to the PolarDB cluster.
 The following error is returned: name or service not known

 The cluster endpoint is incorrect.
-Make sure you enter the correct endpoint.
-The correct endpoint format is pc-xxx.xxx.rds.aliyuncs.com.
-You can log on to the PolarDB console and choose Basic Information > Database Connections to manage the endpoints of your cluster.
+The correct format is pc-xxx.xxx.rds.aliyuncs.com.
+Log on to the PolarDB console and choose Basic Information > Database Connections to manage the endpoints of your cluster.

 I cannot connect to the PolarDB cluster.
 The following error is returned: connection timed out

-The public IP address or CIDR block of the current environment is not added to the whitelist of the PolarDB cluster, or the public IP address or CIDR block added to the whitelist is incorrect.
+The public IP address or CIDR block of the current environment is not in the PolarDB cluster whitelist, or the value added is incorrect.

-If a proxy is used for your on-premises network environment, the IP address obtained by the preceding method may not be your actual public IP address.
-You can add the 0.0.0.0/0 CIDR block to a whitelist of the PolarDB cluster.
-After you connect to the cluster, run the SELECT pid,usename,datname,client_addr,state,query FROM pg_stat_activity WHERE state = 'active'; command to obtain the actual public IP address and add it to a whitelist of the cluster.
-Then, delete the 0.0.0.0/0 CIDR block from the whitelist.
+If your network uses a proxy, the preceding method may not return your actual public IP address.
+Temporarily add the 0.0.0.0/0 CIDR block to a whitelist of the PolarDB cluster.
+After you connect, run SELECT pid,usename,datname,client_addr,state,query FROM pg_stat_activity WHERE state = 'active'; to find your actual public IP address and add it to the whitelist.
+Then, remove the 0.0.0.0/0 CIDR block.

 image